 Rule 49 employs the supervision standard of Rule 5.1 of the Rules of Professional Conduct.
 That Rule requires the supervising attorney to make reasonable efforts to ensure conformity with, among other Rules, Rule 1.1 requiring competent representation and Rule 1.3 requiring zealous and diligent representation within the bounds of the law.
 Whether reasonable supervision requires the supervising attorney to attend personally with the supervised attorney a trial, hearing, or meeting depends on the circumstances.
 That is true in both litigation and non-litigation matters.
 The supervising attorney should consider all factors relevant to the appropriate degree and manner of supervision, including the experience and skill of the supervised attorney and the nature of the matter.
-Thus, in deciding whether to be present for a trial, hearing, or conference before a court or other tribunal, the supervising attorney should consider, among other factors, the experience and skill of the supervised attorney, the nature of the case, and the type of proceeding.
-For example, whether the supervising attorney should be present at a jury trial depends in part on the nature and extent of the supervised attorney's prior jury trial experience, and in-person supervision may not be necessary if the supervised attorney has extensive experience trying similar cases in other jurisdictions where the person is licensed or has been admitted pro hac vice.
+Thus, in deciding whether to be present for a trial, hearing, or conference before a court or other tribunal, the supervising attorney should consider, among other factors, the experience and skill of the supervised attorney to reasonable should consider, among other factors, the experience and skill of the supervised attorney should be present at a jury trial depends in part on the nature and extent of the supervised attorney's prior jury trial experience, and in-person supervision may not be necessary if the supervised attorney has extensive experience trying similar cases in other jurisdictions where the person is licensed or has been admitted pro hac vice.
 In some situations, a responsible supervisor ought to be present in court with the supervised attorney, but in others, the supervisor may reasonably decide that the supervisor does not need to be present.